Social Studies Seminars

 Winter Term

 How do entrepreneurs price their latest products?
 How does scarcity of resources force economic systems to make choices?
 Macroeconomics uses the tools of economics to understand how an economy functions and to develop policies that promote economic growth.
 This course will give students the tools to understand how a national economy works, and how various government policies affect the economy and, by extension, its citizens' lives.
-The course will combine economic theory and historical empirical data that relates to the three main concerns of macroeconomics: inflation, unemployment, and economic growth.
+The course will combine economic theory and historical empirical data that relate to the three main concerns of macroeconomics: inflation, unemployment, and economic growth.

 Instructor - Mr. John McCain